smy1/swlab/README.md

       camera=["BABY", "front", "SBR1", "SCREEN", "影片二"])
 ```
 In the code above:
-- __`folder`__: Enter __the path of the main project folder__.
+- __`folder`__: __The path to the main project folder__ that contains all subfolders.
-- __`children`__: Enter __the names of first-level subfolders__.
-These subfolders should be stored directly within the main project folder.
+- __`children`__: __A list of first-level subfolders__ in the main project folder.
-- __`camera`__: Enter __the names of second-level subfolders__.
-These subfolders should be stored within the first-level  subfolders.
-Within these subfolders should be all the short, truncated videos that we want to concatenate into one complete long video.
+- __`camera`__: __A list of second-level subfolders__ in the first-level subfolders.
+These should contain the video clips that you want to concatenate.
-- In short, the storage path of the short videos should be something in the line of ___"main project folder" -> "first level (child) subfolder" -> "second level (camera) subfolder" -> "videos to be concatenated"___.
-By passing these subfolders into the function, all the videos in them will be processed automatically.
-The concatenated videos will be named after their respective second-level subfolder.
+- In short, the videos should be stored in a path like this: ___main project folder -> first-level subfolder -> second-level subfolder -> videos to be concatenated___.
+The final concatenated videos will be named after their respective second-level subfolder and stored in their respective first-level subfolder.

 >[!TIP]
-> - If a subfolder or video does not exist, the function will just return a statement that there is nothing to merge for that child's camera.
-This means that we can list all the possible subfolders even if the combination of first and second level subfolders exist only for some but not other videos - it would not crash the function.
+> - If a subfolder or video does not exist, the function will simply return a message saying there's nothing to merge for that particular camera.
+This means you can list all possible subfolders.
+The function won’t crash if some subfolders are missing.
-> - This `merge` function is written specially for certain Xiaomi Security Cameras ([2K](https://www.mi.com/global/product/mi-360-home-security-camera-2k/specs/),
+> - This `merge` function is designed specifically for certain Xiaomi Security Cameras ([2K](https://www.mi.com/global/product/mi-360-home-security-camera-2k/specs/),
 [1080p](https://www.mi.com/global/product/mi-360-camera-1080p/specs/),
 [C400](https://www.mi.com/global/product/xiaomi-smart-camera-c400/specs/)).
-Specifically, this function extracts the initial timestamp indicated in the name of the camera recording and adds it to the name of the concatenated video.
-If your video files are named differently, this function will assume the initial timestamp to be 00M00S.
+It extracts the timestamp from the camera recording's name and adds it to the name of the concatenated video.
+If your video files are named differently, this function will assume the timestamp to be 00M00S.
 > - To concatenate recordings from Xiaomi Security Cameras that store recordings in 10 seconds (e.g., [2K (Magnetic Mount)](https://www.mi.com/global/product/mi-camera-2k-magnetic-mount/specs/)), see this [script](./obsolete/merge-clips.py).
 For the newer security cameras that store recordings in longer duration (in terms of several minutes), see this [script](./obsolete/merge-vid2.py).

 ---

 ### 2. Crop videos
-The following code calls for the __`crop`__ function to crop a video.
+The following code uses the __`crop`__ function to crop a video.
 ```python
 from editvid import crop
 crop(folder = "C:/Users/user/Desktop/mc_vid",